Tan-Yu/DSF1_Group1_FooTanLoh/README.md

 - Linear Regression

 ## Limitations Faced
+- Initial dataset for Cantril Ladder was too small if we took 1 year's worth of data as only 166 countries partakes in the Cantrill Ladder poll every year.
+Instead, we combined data across 15 years to capture more data points.

 - Isolation Forest technique in detecting anomalies requires a good estimation of the contamination value to remove anomalies effectively.

 - Current world data on internet usage is limited - dataset contains too many NaN values for several countries, which may lead to over-estimation of the happiness index of the country.